ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Travis

-- Update macOS builds to use gcc 10 and ruby 2.6.6. _(Mihael Pranjić)_
+- Update macOS builds to use gcc 10 and ruby 2.7.1 and Xcode 11.6. _(Mihael Pranjić)_
 - Update Ruby to version 2.6.6 on macOS. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>